ghoomfrog/kid/README.md

 score=123
 ```

-Notice how until now, we can't make lists start out with less than two items.
-To fix this problem, spaces can't start out with nulls in them.
+Notice how until now, we can't construct lists with less than two items.
+To fix this problem, spaces are not allowed to be constructed with nulls in them.

 ```kid
 ":)"...
 ```

-Now, Kid can detect that this is intended to be a space *and* make it only start out with one item.
+Now, Kid can detect that this is intended to be a list *and* construct it with only one item.
 Genius!

-Following that logic, this is how to make a list start out empty:
+Following that logic, this is how to construct an empty list:

 ```kid
 ... ...